Who Was Halston's Longtime Partner, Victor Hugo?

 Movie News

-Halston, Netflix’s five-part series about the rise and fall of the iconic American fashion designer, stars Ewan McGregor as the titular character — and Gian Franco Rodriguez as his longtime partner, Victor Hugo.
+Victor Hugo plays a large part in Netflix’s Halston, the five-part series about the rise and fall of the iconic American fashion designer.
+But don’t confuse him with the man who wrote Les Miserables.

-If you’re wondering who he was, let’s be clear — he wasn’t the man who wrote Les Miserables.
-This Victor Hugo hailed from Venezuela instead of France, and he first met Halston when he was working as a sex worker in New York, according to Vanity Fair.
+This Victor Hugo was Halston’s (Ewan McGregor) longtime partner, and he hailed from Venezuela instead of France.
+Played by Gian Franco Rodriguez in the Netflix series, the real Hugo first met Halston when he was working as a sex worker in New York, according to Vanity Fair.
 Halston, who was no longer seeing his previous boyfriend, Ed Austin (played by Sullivan Jones in the Netflix series), ordered a call boy and got Hugo.

 From then on, they would embark on a 12-year, on-again, off-again relationship, according to People.